victor/Git-Xcode-4/git_xcode_script.markdown

 Introduce the concept of branches as pointers, and the garbage collector.
 If the garbage collector has not cleaned up a commit, we can restore it even if we have no pointer to it.
 Show git reflog

+## Ammend

+Introduce and show the concept of ammending the last commit

 # Demo 2 A good process to follow (Git Flow like process)

 With git you can do whatever you want, but it is a good idea to follow some rules to have a very clean, and useful environment to never loose track.
 Here are some rules: